chrishengler/twaddle/docs/index.md

 # Twaddle Documentation

-Complete documentation is a pipe dream, but for now see the [basics](basics.md).
+Quick start for those with basic familiarity: see the [basics](basics.md).

+For a more thorough introduction, see [Introduction](introduction.md).